JustGinger888/ContemporaryWebApplications/README.md

 #### Design Thinking

 Design Thinking is the methodology I have chosen to make use of due to its highly user-centric and progressive core values.
-Specifically after reading up on its four principles that were laid out by Christoph Meinel and Harry Leifer from Stanford University, as discussed below, I was certain this is ideal for the project.
+Specifically, after reading up on its four principles that were laid out by Christoph Meinel and Harry Leifer from Stanford University, as discussed below, I was certain this is ideal for the project.

 ##### The Four Rules
 1. The human rule:
    - "All design activity is social in nature”
    - As this project is created for a specific human need, it is important to satisfy their requirements
-   - This rule enables me to focus on possible clients input and requirements to iterate and create a satisfactory end product
+   - This rule enables me to focus on possible clients input and requirements to iterate and create a satisfactory product

 2. The ambiguity rule
    - "Ambiguity is inevitable"